discretize/discretize-guides/builds/elementalist/power-weaver/index.md

-# Power Weaver (DPS)

-The current optimal build for Elementalists in fractals is the <Specialization name="weaver"/>.
+The current optimal build for Elementalists in fractals is the <Specialization prefix="power" name="weaver"/>.
 It offers both the highest burst and consistent DPS in the game on large, stationary hitboxes and very good DPS on small hitboxes.
-The trait <Trait id="1502"/> in combination with <Item id="24868"/> and Slaying Potions like <Item id="50082"/> put it ahead of other DPS professions.
+The trait <Trait id="1502"/> in combination with <Item id="24868"/> and slaying ootions like <Item id="50082"/> put it ahead of other DPS professions.
 Keep in mind that all six bosses in the current CM fractals are stationary, have a large hitbox and favor burst damage.

-Additionally with the new Boon Chronomancer build and an uptime of at least eleven Boons during your burst phases, arcane weaver with <Trait id="1511"/> has become extremly strong.
+Additionally with the <Specialization name="chronomancer" prefix="boon"/> and an average uptime of at least ten boons, <Specialization name="weaver" prefix="arcane"/> with <Trait id="1511"/> has become extremly strong.

-Weaver has some utilities in the form of some <Condition name="vulnerability"/> output, AoE <Condition name="blind"/>, <Skill id="5536"/> and easy <Boon name="might"/> pre-stacking.
+Weaver has some utilities in the form of burst <Condition name="vulnerability"/>, AoE <Condition name="blind"/>, <Skill id="5536"/> and easy <Boon name="might"/> pre-stacking.
 The bad news is that Weaver is really squishy compared to the old Tempest, it has no reflects, no crowd control skills apart from <Skill id="5733"/> and looses access to <Boon name="stability"/> and <Boon name="protection"/> from Overloads.

-Arcane Weaver somewhat mitigates the squishiness by taking <Trait id="257"/> and creating good <Boon name="protection"/> uptimes per <Trait id="264"/>.
-It also provides some <Boon name="might"/> uptime on himself and the party.
-With the trait <Trait id="2004"/> and the Convertion of Agony Resistance to Concentration, an Arcane Weaver will have between 27% and 34.2% Boon Duration.
-The <Trait id="264"/> Arcane Weaver creates one stack <Boon name="might"/> for 19.05 seconds - 20.13 seconds each time he attunes to <Skill id="5492"/>.
-With <Boon name="alacrity"/> a Weaver attunes to a new Attunement all 2.55 seconds.
-Two out of three attunements are <Skill id="5492"/>.
-This creates under ideal conditions between 4.98 - 5.26 stacks <Boon name="might"/> permanent.
-Under normal conditions it will be closer to 4 stacks <Boon name="might"/>.
-Additional he will use <Skill id="5528"/> all 15 seconds creating another 3 and for 75% of the time 6 stacks  <Boon name="might"/> under ideal and under normal condition closer to 3 stacks <Boon name="might"/>.
-The Weaver gives himself additional 1 stack <Boon name="might"/> whenever he changes attunment through <Trait id="268"/> for 10.16 seconds to 10.736 seconds.
-Under realistic conditions that are at least 3 additional stacks <Boon name="might"/> on himself.
-Since the new meta playes with three arcane weaver, this creates around 21 stacks <Boon name="might"/> on the whole group and most of the time 25 stacks <Boon name="might"/> on the Weaver before the <Specialization name="spellbreaker"/> or <Specialization name="chronomancer"/> share any.
-This might source allows the druid to be replaced, since the group will be <Boon name="might"/> caped without him.

-Weaver is currently the strongest DPS for an offensive team setup but relies heavily on fast CC and boon share from other classes.
-If you play with a Boon Chronomancer and three Weavers take Arcane, if you play with a druid and no Boon Chronomancer take Air.
+Arcane Weaver somewhat mitigates the squishiness by taking <Trait id="257"/> and providing good <Boon name="protection"/> uptimes with <Trait id="264"/>.
+It also provides around <Boon name="might"/> uptime the party, even more with around 30% boon duration from <Item id="79722"/> and <Trait id="2004"/>.
+This allows a replacement of the <Specialization name="druid"/> with another <Specialization name="weaver"/> as there is enough <Boon name="might"/> on the party and you "only" loose <Skill id="31582" profession="ranger"/>, <Skill id="12497" profession="ranger"/> and <Trait id="1016" profession="ranger"/> (redundant with <Trait id="2177"/>) but gain much more DPS.

 <Divider>
 Equipment